pimolo/scrollspy.js/README.md

 $('nav').spy(params....)
 ```

-Define the CSS class and a slow scroll like this :
+Define the CSS class and active a slow scroll like this :

 ```javascript
 $(...).spy({ class: 'theClass', scroll: 'smooth' })
 ```
+"class" param is required, scroll is facultative

 ### Requirements